InkLinks/InkLinks.github.io/_posts/2020-05-11-A-Beggar-Child.md

 ---

 When I asked a child begging for food,<br />
-wrapped in morose clothes, there he stood.<br />
+wrapped in morose clothes, there she stood.<br />
 "Why do you beg?
 Don't you go to any school?"<br />
-He cried before me,<br />
+She cried before me,<br />

 "Ah! was a fine day with a peaceful morning,<br />
 And we were ready, waiting for my granny to pass.<br />